Other Historic Names Must Rejoin the Sub Force

 For most of the history of the US Navy’s Submarine Force, boats have been named for fish.

-During World War II, the 252 subs like Tang, Tautog, Flasher, Wahoo, Harder, Silversides, Archerfish, Torsk others that constituted the sub force stood as a fraction of a percent of the US Navy, but sank half of Imperial Japan’s merchant tonnage.
+During World War II, the 252 subs like Barb, Tang, Tautog, Flasher, Wahoo, Harder, Silversides, Archerfish, Torsk others that constituted the sub force stood as a fraction of a percent of the US Navy, but sank half of Imperial Japan’s merchant tonnage.

-After that war, a new generation of nuclear submarines carried the names of those illustrious ships, channeling their heritage for a new generation of sailors during their extraordinary exploits during the decades-long confrontation with the Soviet Union.
+After that war, a new generation of nuclear submarines carried the names of those illustrious ships, channeling their heritage for a new generation of sailors during their extraordinary exploits in the decades-long confrontation with the Soviet Union.

 All that ended in the mid-1970s when Adm.
 Hyman Rickover, the father of the Nuclear Navy and powerful head of Naval Reactors, decided that the service’s new Los Angeles-class fast attack submarines would instead be named for cities because “fish don’t vote.”